How to Train your Antivirus: RL-based Hardening through the Problem-Space: Conclusion

 \section{Conclusion}

-Detecting Windows malware through ML-based dynamic analysis faces the risk of adversarial malware, variants that can evade detection.

-In this work, we justify theoretically and empirically why adversarial attacks should be performed through the problem space, and introduce AutoRobust, a novel methodology based on Reinforcement Learning for hardening detection models against malware evasion.
-As the information obtained through dynamic analysis might contain artifacts, AutoRobust automates the identification of spurious correlations and brittle features in the input space of models by optimizing the process of discovering such counterfactuals.

-Notably, given a commercial ML-based malware detection model, we show how vulnerable it can be to adversaries, as well as also how AutoRobust can grant near perfect robustness to the model \textit{without} adversely affecting its performance on clean inputs.
+With ML-based detection of Windows malware on dynamic analysis environments becoming more prominent, significant efforts have been dedicated to assessing the resilience and effectiveness of the ML classification against adversarial malware, that is variants that can evade detection.
+In this work, we justify theoretically and empirically why adversarial attacks on malware should be performed through the problem space, and introduce \textit{AutoRobust}, a novel methodology based on \ac{RL} for hardening detection models against malware evasion.
+As the information contained in dynamic analysis reports will most certainly include artifacts, \textit{AutoRobust} automates the identification and removal of spurious correlations and brittle features in the input space of the model which can be used for evasion: namely to generate adversarial malware.
+By optimizing with \ac{RL} the process of discovering counterfactuals to what a naively trained model has learned, we can guarantee a probabilistic level of robustness against well-defined adversaries.
+Notably, given a ML-based malware detection module of a commercial antivirus, we show how vulnerable it can be to adversarial malware, as well as how \textit{AutoRobust} can grant near perfect robustness to the model \textit{without} adversely affecting and even improving its performance on clean inputs.